minishift/minishift/docs/minishift_get-openshift-versions.md

-## minikube get-k8s-versions
+## minishift get-openshift-versions

-Gets the list of available kubernetes versions available for minikube.
+Gets the list of available OpenShift versions available for minishift.

 ### Synopsis

-Gets the list of available kubernetes versions available for minikube.
+Gets the list of available OpenShift versions available for minishift.

 ```
-minikube get-k8s-versions
+minishift get-openshift-versions
 ```

 ### Options inherited from parent commands